Genei-Ltd/recall-sdk/README.md

 # @coloop-ai/recall-sdk

 Type-safe client bindings for the Recall.ai meeting bot API.
 The SDK is generated from the individual endpoint specs that Recall.ai publishes in their reference documentation, merged into a single OpenAPI document, and bundled for npm distribution.
+This library is community-maintained and not affiliated with or endorsed by Recall.ai—be sure to review their API terms before use.

 ## Usage